aiegoo/_mydrone/README.md

 #### Introduction / statement of purpose [googledocs file](https://docs.google.com/document/d/1Qm3wPX6avlFVy6BahFfp8X-skUXxXDU26JX0ie-TXc8/edit?usp=sharing)

 My goal during and after this course is to design an autonomous UAS to work under any circumstances for the logistics industry.
-While this goal is too broad and requires various apprentices in the field of navigation, aeronautics and programming in low-level to higher-level languages, I have focused on different GSC and simulator platforms such as QGC, Gazebo, Matlab, Cleanflight Configurator and FCND among others.
-I have also used various open-source and proprietary drones (see my [hardwares](./Required-Hardware.md)).
+While this goal is too broad and requires many disciplines of navigation, aeronautics and programming in low-level to higher-level languages, I have focused on different GSC and simulator platforms such as QGC, Gazebo, Matlab, Cleanflight Configurator and FCND among others.
+I have also used various open-source and proprietary drones (see my [hardwares](./Required-Hardware.md), [hardware config](https://github.com/aiegoo/finalproject/projects/1).
 In this project, I have achieved the following:

 - Action pipeline based on bash scripts and webserver to pull and update code changes remotely.
 - Python- and ROS-based connection to each nodes